Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

     * Fixed up some quotes to make them fit.

     * Added new attacks to some of the new cogs, making them fit in style.

+    OTHER STUFF =

+    * Updated the showhptext colors to make them look better.